amallen02/architect-flow-public-api-blueprint/blueprint/index.md

 }
 ```

-### Deploy

-Deploy the Architect flow and Genesys Cloud objects
+### Deploy the Architect flow and Genesys Cloud objects

 From the directory containing `main.tf` and `archy_flow.yml`, run: